area17/twill-firewall/README.md

 ## Using authentication

-If you don't want to share a single username and password with everyone that will access your pages, you can configure the package to allow existing users, both on Twill (CMS) and/or Laravel (frontend), to use their own passwords to pass Basic Auth.
+If you have authorization on your app (as you have on Twill), you can exempt logged in users from the rate limit, so they don't risk getting blocked.

 ## Installing